 What is non-woven lining paper?

 Non-woven refers to how the fibres in the lining paper are bound.
-The fibres in non-woven papers are bonded together through chemical, mechanical, or thermal means, rather than weaving.
+The fibres in non-woven papers are bonded together through chemical, mechanical, or thermal means, rather than being woven together.

 Which is better, woven or non-woven lining paper?

-Non-woven, or paste-the-wall lining paper like Glasstex CP 103 Fibre Fleece is quicker and a lot easier than applying woven lining paper.
-It also takes less space because you don’t need to faff around with a table.
-Most professional Decorators use non-woven now.
+Non-woven, or paste-the-wall, lining paper like Glasstex CP103 Fibre Fleece is quicker and a lot easier than applying woven lining paper.
+It also takes up less space because you don’t need to faff around with a table.
+Most professional decorators use non-woven now.

 Does non-woven lining paper shrink?

-Non-woven lining paper like Glasstex CP 103 Fibre Fleece will not shrink unless you stretch it when you’re applying it to the wall.
-This can happen if your wallpaper paste is too grippy and you need to force the paper in place.
+Non-woven lining paper like Glasstex CP103 Fibre Fleece will not shrink unless you stretch it when you’re applying it to the wall.
+This can happen if your wallpaper paste is too grippy and you need to force the paper into place.

 Should I leave a gap between lining paper?